Analysis | Why Kazakhstan Protests Reverberate Beyond the Region

 2. What’s the root of the problem?

 Former President Nursultan Nazarbayev, 81, imposed authoritarian rule on Kazakhstan for almost three decades following the collapse of the Soviet Union in 1991.
-When he stepped down in 2019, installing President Kassym-Jomart Tokayev as his successor, he retained key powers for himself as Kazakhstan’s so-called “leader of the nation.”
-Many Kazakhs blame him for letting corruption flourish and for denying them political freedoms.
-They also point the finger at members of Nazarbayev’s family who’ve grown rich through stakes in businesses in the country.
+When he stepped down in 2019, installing Tokayev as his successor, he retained key powers for himself as Kazakhstan’s so-called “leader of the nation.”
+Many Kazakhs blamed him for letting corruption flourish and for denying them political freedoms.
+They also pointed the finger at members of Nazarbayev’s family who had grown rich through stakes in businesses in the country.

-Nazarbayev has lost some power, but his family still controls large parts of the economy.
-Tokayev has started to reduce Nazarbayev’s influence, replacing him as chairman of the powerful security council.
-Karim Massimov, head of the security service and a key Nazarbayev ally, was arrested for treason.
+Nazarbayev retained considerable influence until the protests erupted, and his family still controls large parts of the economy.
+Following the unrest, Tokayev started to reduce Nazarbayev’s authority, replacing him as chairman of the powerful security council.
+Karim Massimov, head of the security service and a key Nazarbayev ally, was also arrested for treason.
 In a speech Jan.
-11, Tokayev targeted Nazarbayev, saying he allowed a class of people to emerge that choked off competition.
-A government shake-up that placed Alikhan Smailov, a former finance minister, at its head, was limited, with most ministers keeping their posts.
+11, Tokayev targeted Nazarbayev, saying he’d allowed the rise of oligarchs whose influence on the economy had choked off competition.
+A government shake-up that placed Alikhan Smailov, a former finance minister, at its head, was limited, however, with most ministers keeping their posts.
 The country’s largest banks, with connections to Nazarbayev himself or his family, were untouched.

 Following the collapse of the Soviet Union, when Kazakhstan gained its independence, Nazarbayev worked to build good relations with China and the U.S. as well as Russia.
 The country, the richest nation in central Asia, remained mostly unscathed by regional or internal conflicts.
 Nazarbayev also helped turn oil into a major driver of the economy in Kazakhstan, inviting international giants including Exxon Mobil Corp., Chevron Corp. and Royal Dutch Shell Plc to invest billions of dollars.
 At the same time, under his rule one of his daughters and other close associates became billionaires.
 The government also spent at least $18 billion bailing out banks, which were mostly owned by Nazarbayev’s inner circle.

 They started in response to a twofold increase in the price of liquefied petroleum gas, used widely for cars in Kazakhstan as well as for cooking and heating.
 This followed a government attempt to move to market prices.
 But they quickly ignited wider discontent over soaring inflation and the political system in the country, where many people struggle to get by and have complained for years of widespread corruption.
 Airports, including in Almaty, the largest city, were taken over, and Almaty city hall was set on fire.
 Tokayev appealed to Russia and other Collective Security Treaty Organization states to send troops to help quell the disturbances.
-Dozens of protesters and police died, and about 10,000 people were detained.
+Authorities said 225 people died, including 19 law-enforcement officers, in the January unrest, while about 10,000 people were detained.
 Internet and phone connections were cut for several days, and transport was disrupted.

 It’s a military alliance that Moscow sees as its version of NATO.
 It dates back to 1992 and has its headquarters in Moscow.
 The operation in Kazakhstan was the first of its kind by the Russian-led military bloc.
-More typically, it is not that quick to deploy the forces, and Armenia publicly criticized the organization in 2021 as it stayed away from its conflict with Azerbaijan over the Nagorno-Karabakh region, even as Armenia appealed for help.
+More typically, it’s not that quick to deploy forces, and Armenia publicly criticized the organization as it stayed away from its conflict with Azerbaijan over the Nagorno-Karabakh region, even as Armenia appealed for help.

 Kazakhstan accounts for about 2% of global crude production and is a member of the OPEC+ alliance led by Russia and Saudi Arabia.
 The country is also the world’s biggest uranium miner, producing more than 40% of the metal used for nuclear purposes.
 The protests didn’t cause significant disruption to either industry.